Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/developer_guide/contributing_guide.rst

 Pull request process
 ^^^^^^^^^^^^^^^^^^^^

 Given the size of the code, only one reviewer will be assigned to you.
-If the assignment time exceeds one or two weeks, please tag `rprat-pro` or `carrardt` in the conversion.
+If the assignment time exceeds one or two weeks, please tag `rprat-pro` or `carrardt` in the conversation.

-IMPORTANT: By submitting a patch, you agree to allow the project owners to license your work under the the terms of the Apache2.0 License.
+IMPORTANT: By submitting a patch, you agree to allow the project owners to license your work under the terms of the Apache2.0 License.